 We have a list of preferred lenders on our website through FASTChoice.
 You can compare up to three different loan options at one time.
 The list does not include all the options one has for loans at Banks or Credit Unions.

-- Why can’t I borrow more Stafford loan than what was awarded to me.
+- Why can’t I borrow more Federal Direct loans than what was awarded to me?

 Federal regulation only gives students a certain amount of loan eligibility each year.
 These are known as annual Direct loan limits.

-- What are the annual Stafford loan limits?
+- What are the annual Federal Direct loan limits?

 - If I take time off from school do I have to start paying back my loans?

 You will not have to repay your loan until you have used up the one-time six-month grace period.
-At that time you will go into repayment of your federal Direct loans.
-Once you are then enrolled at least half-time your loans can then go into an “in school deferment.”
+At that time, your loan will go into repayment.
+Once you are enrolled for at least half-time, your loans can go into an “in school deferment.”